 Bible studies cannot be clouded by other tasks.
 It’s not something we do as we are waiting on our doctor or for the mechanic to finish.
 It isn’t to be something we do to pass the time while waiting.
 Bible study is just that – studying the Bible as you would study materials that are job related or as a school subject is studied.
 The focus shouldn’t be the songs

 In Paul’s second letter to Timothy, he is writing that Timothy needs to personally study the scriptures.
 At that time, the only scriptures that were written down and easily accessible were select books of the Old Testament and the letters he had written for the apostle Paul.
 This guidance was not written in a letter to the Christians in Corinth or Ephesus, but to a young man named Timotheus.
 Paul’s desire was for Timothy to know the scriptures as well as any tradesman knows his craft.
 Imagine the difference Christians could make in their homes and communities if they knew their faith as well as they know what their employer expects while they are on the job!

 Compare personal Bible study to the method used to teach a musical instrument.
 Yes, the technique is taught in the weekly lesson.
 The instructor uses the weekly appointment to fine-tune the techniques, to introduce more challenging content, and to measure progress of the student.
 But it is the daily practice at home where knowledge and talents are developed.
 This is the perfect picture of what our Bible studies are to be.
 We participate in the studies at church as a means to fine-tune our faith.
 But it is in our daily Bible reading where we are taught about our faith.

 Easy Related Posts

-Resting and waiting on the Lord (Part 2)
+Resting and waiting upon the Lord (Part 3)

-Resting and waiting on the Lord is difficult to do.
-As I shared last time, ...read more
+Resting and waiting on the Lord is something that I still struggle with daily.
+As ...read more

 Resting and waiting upon the Lord (Part 1)